OwaisMaster/Updated-Portfolio/README.md

 # Portfolio
-## This is a one page portfolio with a parallax effect
+## This is a one page portfolio with a parallax effect created using js and stellar